Who Can Park On Campus

 Resources and benefits for carpooling.
 Find other local commuters interested in saving on gas and parking, while reducing congestion and pollution.

-For people who wish to temporarily "rent" a vehicle, HOURCAR may be a good solution.
-An HOURCAR Honda Element is parked in Lot B (#19); this car may be checked-out by members on a scheduled basis through https://hourcar.org .
+For people who wish to temporarily "rent" a vehicle, HOURCAR.com may be a good solution.
+An HOURCAR Subaru Forester is parked in Lot B (#19).
+This large capacity, all-wheel drive vehicle is useful for carrying lots of art supplies and navigating the roads during the winters in the Twin Cities.
+The Subaru Forester car may be checked-out by members on a scheduled basis.
 HOURCAR membership is open to anyone 18 years old and above who meets HOURCAR's safe driver criteria.
 Please visit the organization's website for more information about how to become a member.
 HOURCAR's website also includes information on rates and the location of other vehicles in the area.

 I-35W construction information and updates.